Lifestyle Guide

 Pugs are often a workable choice for people who work full time because they tend to prefer closeness, comfort, and routine over constant activity.
 Their lower exercise demands can make them feel more manageable around busier weeks.

-They are not the right fit for everyone, and health concerns matter, but in terms of everyday schedule fit, they are often easier than breeds that demand more from the owner physically and mentally.
+They are not the right fit for everyone, and health concerns matter, but in terms of everyday schedule fit, they are often easier than breeds that demand more physically and mentally from the owner.

 Miniature Poodle

 Miniature Poodles can be a strong fit for working adults who want a more trainable and responsive dog than some of the lower-output companion breeds above.
-They do need more mental engagement and a little more structure, but they are often easier to guide into routines than dogs that are more stubborn or more reactive.
+They do need mental engagement and structure, but they are often easier to guide into routines than dogs that are more stubborn or more reactive.

 For people wanting a dog that is smart and adaptable rather than simply passive, they are often a strong option.